 If you are temporarily absent, your membership of the Scheme will continue for so long as you continue to be paid or if the Company so directs.
 For any period of unpaid absence to count as Pensionable Service you will be required to pay contributions at the required level upon your return to work.

 This may change if you are absent for more than three years.
-If you leave the Company and rejoin it at a later date, you will only be able to rejoin the Scheme with the consent of the Company and the Trustee.
+If you leave the Company and rejoin it at a later date, you will not be able to rejoin the scheme.